Abi-AP/FCC_ECFS_Web-App-devInit/README.md

 # FCC ECFS Web App

-A web application for the Federal Communications Commission (FCC) Electronic Comment Filing System (ECFS).
+The FCC ECFS Web App is a web-based application designed to provide a user-friendly interface for accessing and viewing the Federal Communications Commission (FCC) Electronic Comment Filing System (ECFS) dockets.

 ## Table of Contents